anthonyshen-GR/gen_con_teleop_python/README.md

 ### Options

-Same as `teleop_finger.py`, plus:
+Same as `teleop_gripper.py`, plus:

 | Flag | Default | Description |
 | --- | --- | --- |
 | `--http-port` | `8080` | Local port the video stream is served on |

+## `teleop_client.py`: SDK client (in progress)

+An in-progress client intended to provide deeper integration with the GenRobot Gripper Controller Python SDK.
+It is meant as a foundation for a more complete controller client.
+Its interface and supported features may change.

 ## What the options do

-### How hand tracking turns into a finger position
+### How hand tracking turns into a gripper position

 Every frame, MediaPipe finds 21 landmarks on your hand.
 The script takes the distance between your thumb tip and index fingertip (the pinch) and divides it by the distance from your wrist to the base of your middle finger.
 Dividing by hand size means the reading stays about the same whether your hand is close to the camera or far from it.

-That ratio is smoothed (see `--smoothing`), then mapped linearly between your two calibration points: the CLOSED reference maps to `0.0 m` and the OPEN reference maps to `0.2 m`.
-Anything outside your calibrated range is clamped, so the target never leaves `[0.0, 0.2]`.
+That ratio is smoothed (see `--smoothing`), then mapped linearly between your two calibration points: the CLOSED reference maps to `0.0 m` and the OPEN reference maps to `0.103 m`.
+Anything outside your calibrated range is clamped, so the target never leaves `[0.0, 0.103]`.

 ### `--smoothing` (hand-tracking scripts, default `0.4`)

-Controls how much the finger ignores frame-to-frame jitter in the tracked pinch.
+Controls how much the gripper ignores frame-to-frame jitter in the tracked pinch.
 Each frame the script computes:

 ```
 smoothed = smoothing * previous_smoothed + (1 - smoothing) * new_reading
 ```

 - `0.0`: no smoothing.
-The finger follows the raw reading, which is the most responsive but also the jumpiest
+The gripper follows the raw reading, which is the most responsive but also the jumpiest
 - `0.4` (default): light smoothing, a good balance for most setups
-- `0.6` to `0.8`: much smoother motion, but the finger visibly lags behind your hand
+- `0.6` to `0.8`: much smoother motion, but the gripper visibly lags behind your hand
-- `1.0`: never updates, the finger will not respond.
+- `1.0`: never updates, the gripper will not respond.
 Keep it below 1

-The finger's range is about twice the gripper's, so the same hand jitter turns into bigger motion.
-If the finger looks twitchy, try `0.6`.
+If the gripper looks twitchy, raise it a little.
+If it feels sluggish, lower it.
 Since smoothing runs once per camera frame, the lag you feel also depends on your webcam's frame rate.

-### `--step-rate` (keyboard script only, default `0.08`)
+### `--step-rate` (keyboard script only, default `0.05`)

 How fast the target moves, in meters per second, while you hold a direction key.
-At `0.08` the finger sweeps the full `0.2 m` range in about 2.5 seconds.
+At `0.05` the gripper sweeps the full `0.103 m` range in about 2 seconds.
 Raise it for faster travel, lower it for fine adjustments.
 It has no effect in the hand-tracking scripts, since your hand sets the target directly.

 ### `--start` (keyboard script only, default `0.05`)

-The target distance in meters the finger is commanded to as soon as the script starts.
-It is clamped to `[0.0, 0.2]`.
+The target distance in meters the gripper is commanded to as soon as the script starts.
+It is clamped to `[0.0, 0.103]`.
 The hand-tracking scripts always start at `0.05` and then hold there until calibration is complete.

 ### `--hz` (all scripts, default `30.0`)

 How many times per second the script sends `set_target_distance()` to the controller.
 30 matches the encoder feedback rate (fixed at 30 Hz in the scripts).
-Going much higher doesn't buy smoother motion, and going much lower makes the finger feel steppy.
+Going much higher doesn't buy smoother motion, and going much lower makes the gripper feel steppy.

+### `--gripper-type` (default `default_gripper`)

+The gripper type passed straight through to the SDK's `DataBus`.
+Leave it at the default unless the SDK documents another type for your hardware.

 ### `--webcam-index` (hand-tracking scripts, default `0`)